 Through the app, you can:

-- See your Chime Spending and Savings account balances and transaction history.
+- See your Chime checking and savings account balances and transaction history.

 - Deposit checks with mobile check deposit.

 - Contact customer support.

 - Set up automatic savings and Round Ups for debit card purchases.
 A survey by the Federal Reserve Bank of Atlanta reported that Americans made an average of 68 payments or purchases a month in 2020, and 23 of those were debit card payments.

 - Transfer money to other Chime members with Pay Friends.
 The money transfers immediately.